Cheb57/armv6-rpi-linux-gnueabi/Readme.txt

 README:
-New armv6 hard float cross compiler tool chain for x86 windows (gcc tool chain revision 5.2 from July 2015)
+New armv6 hard float cross compiler tool chain for raspberry pi 1 running on x86 windows (gcc tool chain revision 5.2 from July 2015)

 Hello,

 I successfully built a cross compiler tool chain using the last ct-ng from the git repo.
-As i did not found any cross compiler for windows with a gcc revision > 4.7 (2012) for armv6 (raspberry pi), i prefered to build my own tool chain.
+As i did not found any cross compiler for windows with a gcc revision > 4.7 (2012) for armv6 (raspberry pi 1), i prefered to build my own tool chain.
 It was not easier as the host is cygwin and the environment offered is not compatible with ct-ng.
 So need to update the binutils for host script and the glibc source taken, to build without errors.